iOS-updates-2018/Labs/Lab 2/README.md

 Part 2: Stacks and Queues (Swift)
 ---

-1. Over the next few weeks we are going to review some basic data structures using Swift.
+Over the next few weeks we are going to review some basic data structures using Swift.
 The purpose is twofold: first, to help you get more familiar with the Swift language and second, to help refresh your knowledge of basic data structures in advance of fall job interviews.
 We are starting today with stacks and queues and will do a little review of each.

+### Stacks

-1. Let's start with stacks.
+Let's start with **stacks**.
 A stack is like an array but with limited functionality.
 You can only *push* to add a new element to the top of the stack, *pop* to remove the element from the top, and *peek* at the top element without popping it off.

   Why would you want to do this?
 Well, in many algorithms you want to add objects to a temporary list at some point and then pull them off this list again at a later time.
 Often the order in which you add and remove these objects matters.

   A stack gives you a LIFO or last-in first-out order.
 The element you pushed last is the first one to come off with the next pop.

+  For our stack, we will represent the end of an array as the top of the stack, meaning this is where elements are pushed/popped from.

-  For example, let's push a number on the stack:
+  For example, let's push a number on an initially empty stack `[ ]`:

   ```swift
   stack.push(10)